profile-photo

 His books, The Blue Zones: Lessons for Living Longer from the People Who’ve Lived the Longest, Thrive: Finding Happiness the Blue Zones Way, The Blue Zones Solution: Eating and Living Like the World’s Healthiest People, and The Blue Zones of Happiness were all national bestsellers.
 Buettner has appeared on The Today Show, Oprah, NBC Nightly News, and Good Morning America, and has keynoted speeches at TEDMED, Bill Clinton’s Health Matters Initiative, and Google Zeitgeist.
 His speech in January 2018 at the World Economic Forum in Davos was chosen as “one of the best of Davos.”

-His new book “The Blue Zones Kitchen: 100 recipes for living to 100” is a New York Times Best Seller and fuses scientific reporting, National Geographic photography and 100 recipes that may help you live to 100.
+His new book “The Blue Zones Kitchen: 100 Recipes for living to 100” is a New York Times Best Seller and fuses scientific reporting, National Geographic photography, and 100 recipes that may help you live to 100.

 Buettner also holds three Guinness World Records in distance cycling.